COS301-SE-2024/The-Republic/documentation/specifications/UserManualVersion2.md

 The leaderboard showcasses the point systems of the web app.
 Your ranking and points as well as the ranking and points of the top 10 users are displayed.
 <img src="../images/User Manual Screenshots/Leaderboard.png"/><br>

 **1. You can filter the table ranking according to country, province, city, and suburb ranking once you've set your location for your profile.
-Click on filter**<br>
+Click on filter to do so**<br>
 <img src="../images/User Manual Screenshots/Leaderboard_2.png"/><br>